 Company Code: A unique four-character alphanumeric code (NXXX) assigned to all Service Providers [ATIS-0300251].

-Cross-certificate: A CA certificate where the issuer and subject are different entities; i.e., a CA certificate that has been issued from one CA to another CA, where the receiving CA uses the private key of the certificate for issuing new certificates [RFC 5280].

-Cross-certification: The process whereby a CA delegates authority to another CA by issuing a cross-certificate to the delegate CA [RFC 5280].

 End-Entity: An entity that participates in the Public Key Infrastructure (PKI).
 Usually a Server, Service, Router, or a Person.
-In the context of this document, an end-entity is a Service Provider, TN Provider, or Customer AF.
+In the context of this document, an end-entity is a Service Provider, TN Service Provider, or VoIP Entity.

 Fingerprint: A hash result ("key fingerprint") used to authenticate a public key or other data [RFC 4949].